dsternalski/js-challenge/README.md

 3) To run the node files, type the following into the cmd panel: node index

-NOTE: Make sure that the node is running first before you view the test.
+NOTE: Make sure that the node is running first before you view the test and that your cache and cookies are cleared.

 Structure: The project contains several files and folders:
 - ConsoleTemplates: Contains my original challenge files.